 - Program Manager.
 In this position, you work on a number of different related projects (called a program) to reach a goal for the company.
 The average program manager salary is $128,000.

 - Portfolio Manager.
 In this position, you oversee a company’s projects from a grander scale and work to assign different tasks, distribute resources, and improve overall project performance.
 The average portfolio manager salary is $141,000.

-If you’ve checked off all of the above and still find you aren’t getting the salary you want, then it may be time to switch to a different industry.
+If you find you aren’t getting the salary you want, then it may be time to switch to a different industry.
 Like other jobs, the pay for a project manager depends on the industry you’re in and how lucrative and successful it is.

 The industries with the highest-earning project managers are STEM fields (science, technology, engineering, and math).
 That is because these industries are rapidly growing, and demand is increasing along with it.
 According to a U.S. Bureau of Labor Statistics 2017 study, “The national average wage for all STEM occupations was $87,570, nearly double the national average wage for non-STEM occupations ($45,700).”
 And those statistics are not limited to just a couple of jobs within the STEM field–93% of STEM jobs have salaries far above the national average for all occupations ($48,320).